MassDynamics/MDCustomR/README.md

 # Step 5: Deploy to the MD platform

+Register the new 'workflow' with the Mass Dynamics platform.
+This is essentially done via the script `md-dataset-deploy` which comes from the [MD Dataset Package](https://github.com/MassDynamics/md_dataset).

-An example can be found in this project using Helm.
+An example of running this script can be found in this project using Helm along with all the environment variables required.
+This can be useful if you want to automate this deployment, for example using CI/CD.

 To use Helm, Helm needs to be installed on a VM that has access to the Kubernetes cluster which has appropriate authorisation along with the code to be installed.